ShawnShiSS/single-sign-on/README.md

 # Single Sign-On (SSO)
-A starting point to build a single sign-on (SSO) solution
+A starting point to build a single sign-on (SSO) solution that is ready for real world applications on production.

 # License
 This repo is for development purpose.